Tribes take measures to slow spread of new coronavirus

 FLAGSTAFF, Ariz. — Sharon Bahe has made her home on the Navajo Nation a refuge, placing cedar branches and burning sage to help purify the space and praying for protection for herself and her children home from boarding school and a toddler with severe asthma.

-Her community of about 500 in northern Arizona has become a hot spot for the coronavirus, with several cases confirmed.
+Her community of about 500 in northern Arizona has become a hot spot for the new coronavirus, with several cases confirmed.
 While other kids play outside, she tells hers they can't "until the virus goes away."

-Officials on the Navajo Nation, the largest Native American reservation, have put Chilchinbeto on lockdown: No visitors in, and no leaving except to get food or medical supplies.
+Officials on the Navajo Nation, the largest Native American reservation, on Friday broadened a stay-at-home order from Chilchinbeto to the entire reservation: No visitors in, and residents can't leave their homes except for essential tasks, including to get food and medical supplies.

-They're among the strictest orders yet in Indian Country, though tribes across the U.S. for weeks have been preparing amid worries that the outbreak could quickly overwhelm a chronically underfunded health care system and affect a population that suffers disproportionately from cancer, diabetes and some respiratory diseases.
+The order is among the strictest yet in Indian Country, though tribes across the U.S. for weeks have been preparing amid worries that the outbreak could quickly overwhelm a chronically underfunded health care system and affect a population that suffers disproportionately from cancer, diabetes and some respiratory diseases.

-They've shut down casinos, hotels and tourist destinations — often their primary revenue sources — and in some cases reminded citizens of their ancestors' resiliency.
+They've shut down casinos, hotels and tourist destinations — often their primary revenue sources — and reminded citizens of the resiliency of their ancestors.

 "Tribes are really just big families in a lot of ways," said Matthew Fletcher, a law professor at Michigan State University.
 "The threats to your family are something you're going to take seriously."